flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 - NORMAL:
     - The AC ESS BUS is supplied from AC BUS 1.

+    !!! note ""
+        In case of normal AC ESS Feed failure, the AC ESS Bus is automatically fed from AC BUS 2 after 5 seconds, regardless of the pushbutton position.
 - ALTN:
     - The AC ESS BUS is supplied from AC BUS 2.
 - FAULT: